 Anton Yelchin – Hollywood star from Russia

-According to legend, Anthony Hopkins, Anton’s partner on the television series «Huff», presented him with a book on acting by Stanislavsky with the caption “Reading it is no longer necessary for you!”
+According to legend, Anthony Hopkins, Anton’s partner in the television series Huff, presented him with a book on acting by Stanislavsky with the caption “Reading it is no longer necessary for you!”

-Anton was born on March 11, 1989 in Leningrad (now St. Petersburg, Russia) into the family of figure skaters.
+The boy was born on March 11, 1989 in Leningrad (now St. Petersburg, Russia) into the family of figure skaters.
 His grandfather Arkady Yelchin was a football player and a coach.

-Since early childhood Anton has decided to become an actor.
-Yelchin began acting at age 10.
-He made his debut appearing as Robbie Edelstein in the medical drama “ER”.
-Anton, like most child actors, dreamed of playing Harry Potter.
+In his early childhood Anton decided to become an actor and at the age of 10 he began acting.
+The boy made his debut in the role of Robbie Edelstein in the medical drama ER.
+You know, the boy dreamed of playing Harry Potter.
 But only native Englishman could play the role.

 The actor is best known for his role of Pavel Chekov in Star Trek Into Darkness (2013).
 And in the film Terminator: Let the Savior Come he played the role of young Kyle Reese.

 In the film Hearts in Atlantis (2001) the boy played along with great Anthony Hopkins.
 Robin Williams was his partner in the film House of D (2004).

 Also Yelchin starred in the films The Beaver (2011), You and I (2011), Memoirs of a Teenage Amnesiac (2010), Middle of Nowhere (2008), Charlie Bartlett (2007), Jack (2004) and many others.

 In the crime thriller Alpha Dog Yelchin played the kidnapped student.
 Justin Timberlake, Bruce Willis and Sharon Stone also played in the film.

 The actor loved to play the guitar and was a fan of acoustic blues.
 In the fall of 2007, he entered the University of Southern California to study cinematography.
 The boy was fond of reading and playing chess.